TRISTAN TANDBERG

 Why Yoga?

-Physical Benefits - It enhances the circulation of your blood, releases stress through sweat, improves flexibility, is helpful in injury prevention, and it strengthens your abdominal muscles, which improves your balance.
-With your improved flexibility, you will be able to reach under couches and find things like a champ.
+1. Physical Benefits - It enhances the circulation of your blood, releases stress through sweat, improves flexibility, aids in injury prevention, and strengthens your abdominal muscles, which improves your balance.
+With your improved flexibility, reaching under the couch to find items is less of a problem and you’ll find lost remotes like a champ.

-Fun – Practicing yoga is fun.
-Grabbing your toes, putting your feet in the air, and making strange shapes is always a good time.
+3. Fun – Practicing yoga is fun.
+Grabbing your toes, putting your feet in the air, and making strange shapes is always a good fun.

-Social Benefits – Taking classes with a group or being part of a group of people who do yoga gives you social benefits.
-Just make sure when you have neighbors, to be respectful of yoga space property lines.
+6. Social Benefits – Taking classes with a group or being part of a yoga community gives you social benefits.
+Just make sure when you have neighbors, don’t venture into their lot and be respectful of yoga space property lines.

 Sanskrit

-When you practice you will hear Sanskrit words now and again.
-Each pose name has one.
+Sanskrit words are heard in most yoga classes.
+Each pose name has a Sanskrit name.
 For example, Tadasana is the Sanskrit word for Mountain Pose.
 The first part of that word, “tada” means mountain and the second part “asana” means posture or pose.
 During class, if you encounter an unfamiliar word ending in “A”, such as Savasana, Utkatasana, or Bitilasana it’s probably a Sanskrit pose name.
-If it ends in "S" such as hamstrings, quadriceps, or triceps, it's probably a fitness term.
+If it ends in "S" such as hamstrings, quadriceps, or triceps, it's probably a fitness anatomy term.
 Hearing Sanskrit helps transport you away from your everyday thinking and drops you off in asana land.

 Yoga Studios